cdluminate/ProdL/ProdL.md

 ### 7.2.
 Drafting a Conference Paper

 I shall cover all aspects of drafting a conference paper.
 My discussion is based on CVPR submission.
 I'm not a experienced researcher, please don't take my personal opinions seriously.
 Only use the following content as a reference, please.

 #### 7.2.1.
 Selecting a Decent Research Topic

 If you have not determined a concrete topic to study, you may first try to find a research field of your interest and pleasure.
 Then assemble an informal survey (or mindmap) for this field.
 Be sensitive to the taxonomy of existing works, the trend of a field, the remaining (but important) problems in a field.

-In practice, a pure research topic might be saturated already (e.g., image classification), but cross-discipline topics can still provide an amount of low-hangning fruits, or new inspirations, or even new problems.
+In practice, a pure research topic might be saturated already (e.g., image classification), but cross-discipline topics can still provide an amount of low-hanging fruits, or new inspirations, or even new problems.
 But take heed, don't combine different topics directly and casually.
 Some of such combination problems are indeed not yet explored, but are they really valuable, reasonable, and novel?

 Choice is sometimes more important than effort.
 Besides novelty and value, there are also some other practical factors to concern when you choose a research topic.
 For instance, computational resource and dataset access must be a concern for not rich researchers intending to study facial recognition techniques.
 Big rich companies can allocate thousands of GPUs for a group of researchers, while the demand for tens of GPUs could be an unsolvable problem for people in universities (especially non-top universities).
 Unless one has unique and ingenious idea in such fields, I think it is very hard to compete with the others.
 Anyway, one should probably carefully evaluate the demand of resource when choosing a concrete topic.

+When your have a preliminary new idea, it is very important to instantly setup a prototype to validate the idea.
+Some ablation study or parameter search may involve in the process, but it should not take too long time for you to validate whether or not the new idea works.
+Not every new idea will work as you expected.
+Being able to quickly verify whether or not it works is equivalent to saving one's life, or at least buying more time and energy.
+The methodology of ablation study and parameter search is discussed in separate section of this material.

+For academic research, a good new idea and its prototype is not necessarily a complicated product.
+Complicated products significantly increases the cost for the readers to understand, accept, and reproduce the work.
+On the contrary, small and delicate (simple and beautiful) ideas that works decently can also be influential, and widely adopted by the community.
+Recall one of the UNIX philosophies -- do one thing, and do it well.
+In my opinion, a good paper may have some of the following merits: (1) small, simple, delicate and beautiful mathematical core; (2) highly motivated, and focuses on a clear, specific problem; (3) the problem is valuable, while the solution is novel and original;
+(4) the logical flow of the paper is basically linear and fluent; (5) adequate and strong experimental evaluations; (6) instructive or inspiring for readers (potential to become a highly-cited paper).

+#### 7.2.2.
+Selecting a title.

 ### 7.3.
 Drafting a Journal Paper